racoolstudio/racoolstudio/README.md

 </div>
 <h3 align="center">A passionate problem solver using technology to solve real-life challenges.</h3>

-- 🔭 I’m currently working on [Map Memorialization](https://github.com/racoolstudio/Nigeria-Map-Memorization-Game)

-- 🌱 I’m currently learning **React, Node.js, Aws, Docker, CI/CD**

-- 👯 I’m looking to collaborate on [Memorial University Eastern Edge Robotics](https://www.easternedgerobotics.com/)

 - 👨‍💻 All of my projects are available at [https://bit.ly/racool](https://bit.ly/racool)

-- 💬 Ask me about **Python, Django, Html, CSS, JavaScript, Laravel, PowerBi, Microsoft Packages, Java and Flutter**
+- 💬 Ask me about **Python, Django, Html, CSS, JavaScript, Laravel, PowerBi, DevOps, Microsoft Packages, Java and Flutter**

 - 📫 How to reach me **aabdulwaheed@mun or +1-709-725-0935**